Raxephion/AuraGen-AuraFlow-WebUI/README.md

 ## 🌀 What Is This?

-**Flowgen-webUI** is a lightweight Gradio app for running `fal/AuraFlow-v0.3` locally.
+**CipherCore-AuraFlow-webUI** is a lightweight, highly optimised Gradio app for running `fal/AuraFlow-v0.3` locally.
 It's designed for:

 - **Modest hardware** (think: 6GB VRAM cards that aren't dreaming of becoming A100s).
 - **Non-technical users** (no Python kung-fu or YAML deciphering required).